Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/troubleshooting/faq/index.md

 <br>

-A: Bootware 1.1 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.
-Bootware 1.1 can also run with a ZYMKEY4 on a Dev Kit with an SCM, or with a ZYMKEY on a Raspberry Pi4.
+A: Bootware® 1.1 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.
+Bootware® 1.1 can also run with a ZYMKEY4 on a Dev Kit with an SCM, or with a ZYMKEY on a Raspberry Pi4.

 -----